Rebecca Howe: Storylines

-During the first half of the tenth season, Sam and Rebecca try to conceive a child, but they realize they have no feelings for each other and then decide to stay friends.
+During the first half of the tenth season, Sam and Rebecca try to conceive a child, but they realize they have no feelings for each other and then decide to stay friends (the arc was originally to write in Alley's pregnancy, but was scrapped when she miscarried).
 Towards the end of the show, Rebecca does little work, often mentioned by Carla Tortelli (Rhea Perlman).
 In the eleventh and final season, Rebecca's cigarette causes an enormous fire at Cheers, and she remorsefully uses her life savings to repair the bar.
 In "Look Before You Sleep" (1993), she is revealed to be the building superintendent of her apartment complex.
 In the penultimate episode "The Guy Can't Help It" (1993), Rebecca initially rejects the advances of plumber Don Santry (Tom Berenger), but Frasier orders her to give Don another chance.
-For weeks Rebecca and Don have dated each other.
+For weeks Rebecca and Don date each other.
 Sam tries to convince her that she is making a big mistake with Don.
 In the series finale, she marries Don and resigns from Cheers to devote more time to her husband and to start a family.
 At first she regrets the marriage, but when Don later works for the Boston sewer department, she becomes happier with it.

 Alley appeared as Rebecca briefly in a fourth-season episode of Wings titled "I Love Brian".
 In the episode of the Cheers spin-off series Frasier called "The Show Where Sam Shows Up", Sam visits Frasier and tells him that Don left Rebecca after he made a fortune on a plumbing-related invention, and Rebecca was "back at the bar".
 When Frasier asks whether Sam means she is working at Cheers again, Sam replies, "No, she's just back at the bar."
 Alley opted not to appear on an episode of Frasier due to the sitcom being centered on two psychiatrists, which conflicted with her Scientology beliefs.